-- 6.1 The proposed development provides the opportunity for a dwelling on a site that is considered suitable for residential use. - The land is currently occupied by a barn building that has previously received planning permission for a residential dwelling. - 6.3 The site is continually linked to a sustainable settlement with a pedestrian pavement. - The proposed development has been sensitively designed to take into account the site characteristics, surroundings, wider location and the existing building. - 6.5 It is considered that any impact on anyone outside of the site has been minimised by the proposed layout. - 6.6 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.
+- 6.1 The proposed development provides the opportunity for a dwelling on a site that is considered suitable for residential use. - 6.2 The site is continually linked to a major sustainable settlement in the Borough with a pedestrian pavement. - 6.3 The proposed development has been designed to take into account the site characteristics, surroundings, wider location, and the existing building. - 6.4 It is considered that any impact on anyone outside of the site has been minimised by the proposed layout. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.